bitdotgames/BHL/README.md

 ### Backend

-Before using the backend you have to compile the **bhl_back.dll** and somehow integrate it with your code.
+Before using the backend you have to compile the **bhl_back.dll** and somehow integrate it into your build pipeline.
 See the quick build example below for instructions.

 ## Quick build example